-In 1979 the Shah of Iran, Mohammad Reza Shah Pahlavi, left the country as an Islamic Republic was founded by Rohollah Khomeini.
-Since then, hundreds of million dollars have been used by the Islamic regime in Iran to destroy the image of the Shah and the monarchy.
-Today, as 38 years have passed since the Islamic take-over of Iran, and 37 years have passed since the death of the Shah in Cairo, we clearly establish that the Islamic Republic has failed.
+In 1979, the Shah of Iran, Mohammad Reza Shah Pahlavi, left his country as an Islamic Republic was established under the leadership of Rohollah Khomeini.
+Since then, the Islamic regime in Iran has reportedly expended hundreds of millions of dollars in efforts to tarnish the image of the Shah and the monarchy he represented.
+Today, 38 years after the Islamic takeover of Iran and 37 years since the Shah’s death in Cairo, it’s evident that the Islamic Republic’s endeavors have been unsuccessful.

-Indeed, the support for the Shah is increasing for everyday, as the people of Iran to a greater degree understands how the many accusations towards the Shah and his reign was mostly lies and fabrications.
-The support for the late Shah and the monarchy is of such magnitude that the Islamic regime has stated that the monarchists are the largest threat to the regime: Abbas Salimi Namin, a high ranking member of the Islamic regime and close to the supreme leader Ali Khamenei, former editor-in-chief of the influential newspaper “Kayhan” and later the director of the “Office of Iranian History”, stated in an interview with the “Student News Agency” that the monarchists are the greatest threat to the security of the Islamic republic.
+In fact, support for the Shah is growing daily, as the people of Iran increasingly come to understand that many of the allegations leveled against the Shah and his reign were primarily based on falsehoods and fabrications.
+The backing for the late Shah and the monarchy is so considerable that the Islamic regime has publicly stated that the monarchists pose the greatest threat to their regime.
+Abbas Salimi Namin, a high-ranking member of the Islamic regime with close ties to Supreme Leader Ali Khamenei, who previously also served as the editor-in-chief of the influential newspaper “Kayhan” and later became the director of the “Office of Iranian History”, stated in an interview with the “Student News Agency” that the monarchists are the greatest threat to the security of the Islamic republic.

 More than three decades after Mohammad Reza Shah Phalavi’s death and despite relentless official demonization of the former monarch, the younger generations of Iranians have a soft spot for the man whom their parents brought down.